What are decodable texts?

 Practice books are printable.

-Check out this link, too: Core Knowledge
+Check out this link as well: Core Knowledge.

-McGraw Hill Grade 1 Decodables 1-62
+McGraw-Hill Grade 1 Decodables 1-62

 Printable

-Kindergarten – not printable “Around the Neighborhood”
+Kindergarten—not printable “Around the Neighborhood”

-Grade 1 – Not printable “Animals Everywhere”
+Grade 1—not printable “Animals Everywhere”

-Grade 2 – not printable “Our Life/Our World”
+Grade 2—not printable “Our Life/Our World”

 Printable.